laserpants/mbs/README.md

 ![mbs](https://github.com/laserpants/mbs/blob/master/mbs.gif)

-By default, the command will exit once the data limit is reached, or if the connection is lost.
+By default, the command will exit once this limit is reached, or if the connection is lost.
 Use the `--keep-running` flag to modify this behavior.

 ```